 What do you think?
 Can you take on a quick kitchen update?
 Aspect and DLawless have SO many options- you’re sure to find something you love!
 Check out these sites for ideas: Aspect Ideas and DLawless Hardware (you won’t believe all the types of hardware they carry)

-Personally, I want to use the Fasade panels from DIY Decor Store in one of the silver metal tones for the ceiling in the entry way and the cabinet label holders from DLawless to make a key rack.
+Personally, I want to use the Fasade panels in one of the silver metal tones for the ceiling in the entry way and the cabinet label holders from DLawless to make a key rack.
 It’s fun to look through all the ideas on both sites and plan for future projects!

 (While DLawless Hardware and Aspect Tiles provided products for me to share with you.
 All opinions are my own and always will be.)